jahnavisaiganta03/DRL-Portfolio-Optimization/README.md

 - **Data bars** are essential for converting unstructured financial data into a structured format suitable for machine learning.
 - They capture critical trading metrics such as timestamp, VWAP, open, close, high, low prices, and volume traded.
 - This structured representation, known as "bars," is fundamental in financial data analysis and algorithmic trading.

+## Overview of Data Bars

+**Types of Data Bars**:
+1. **Time Bars**: Sampled at fixed time intervals (e.g., every 5 minutes).
+2. **Tick Bars**: Sampled based on a predefined number of transactions (e.g., every 5,000 ticks).
+3. **Volume Bars**: Sampled when a predefined number of units have been traded (e.g., every 5,000 units).
+4. **Dollar Bars**: Sampled when a predefined market value has been exchanged (e.g., every $5,000).
+5. **Imbalance Bars**: Sampled based on the imbalance in certain indices.
+6. **Run Bars**: Sampled more frequently when the sequence of buys diverges from expectations.

+## Detailed Insights

+**Time Bars**:
+- Widely used but can exhibit poor statistical properties like serial correlation, heteroscedasticity, and non-normality of returns.
+- Not recommended by some experts, including Marcos Lopez de Prado, due to these drawbacks.

+**Tick Bars**:
+- Provide samples each time a set number of transactions occur, better capturing market activity.
+- Can achieve returns closer to independent and identically distributed (IID) values but are sensitive to outliers from auction trades at market open/close.

+**Volume Bars**:
+- Sampled every time a set number of units are traded, offering better statistical properties (closer to IID Gaussian distribution).
+- Adjusted dynamically to remain robust against changes in the number of outstanding shares.

+**Dollar Bars**:
+- Based on the value exchanged, providing an unbiased view of price fluctuations.
+- Often considered to have the best performance and recommended for frequent sampling.

+**Imbalance Bars**:
+- **Tick Imbalance Bars (TIBs)**: Sample when tick imbalances exceed expectations, treating each trade equally regardless of volume or price.
+- **Dollar/Volume Imbalance Bars**: Extend TIBs to consider volumes and dollars, syncing sampling with informed traders’ activity.

+**Run Bars**:
+- **Tick Run Bars**: Focus on sequences of buys, sampling more when these sequences diverge from expectations.
+- **Dollar/Volume Run Bars**: Extend the concept of run bars to volumes and dollars, tracking large traders’ activities.

+## Analytical and Practical Insights

+- **Dollar Bars**: Recommended for their superior performance.
+- **Sampling Guidelines**: Aim for around 50 dollar bar samples per day.
+- **Cost Reduction**: Using 1-minute data can substitute for tick data, reducing financial and computational costs.

+## Handling Special Cases

+- **ETF Trick**: Treats a basket of securities as a single cash product to avoid structural breaks from irregular payouts.
+- **Single Future Roll**: Adjusts for cumulative roll gaps in futures data.
+- **PCA Weights**: Allocates risks across principal components of the covariance matrix.

+## Conclusion

+- **Unstructured Data**: Essential for substantial discoveries in financial research.
+- **Structured Data**: Creating robust and informative datasets through structured data (bars) is crucial for successful research.
+- **Method to Chaos**: Using data structures effectively transforms chaotic raw data into valuable, structured insights.